 Glass Cockpit Refresh Rate: MEDIUM

 If you are flying online, on networks such as VATSIM, IVAO, POSCON, and PilotEdge, note that under the TRAFFIC page, the Ground Aircraft Density controls the amount of static aircraft at the gates, this should be set to zero.
 The other values should not be more than a value of 50 either.
-If your Internet connection is slower than 50 Mbps, I recommend disabling Photogrammetry under the DATA page.
+If your Internet connection is slower than 50 Mbps or experiencing stutters at Photogrammetry locations, I recommend disabling Photogrammetry under the DATA page.
 Also, disabling Rolling Cache improves performance a bit.
 With graphics settings explained in this guide, my FPS is between 35-60, depending on the location and phase of flight.

 Here are listed all the options under OPTIONS – GENERAL – GRAPHICS and if choosing a greater value, it starts to impact frames-per-second with certain settings.
 Especially, options Terrain Level of Detail and Glass Cockpit Refresh Rate have the top most impact on the performance.
 On the other side options like Anti-Aliasing, Windshield Effects, and Reflections has a low impact on frames-per-second.
 Eventually, this all comes down to a lot of personal preference for how the flight simulator is looking visually and how many frames-per-second is wanted.
 Performance impact, lowest (1/5) to highest (5/5), has been given for each setting.